JONES, Joan Mary

 Joan grew up in the city of Leeds and at the age of 17 joined the Women's Auxiliary Air Force in Sopley in south of England manning radar stations to detect German warplanes.
 On their downtime, the women would travel to nearby Bournemouth to a dance hall called the Pavilion.
 In 1944, Bournemouth also happened to be the holding depot for Canadian troops, in particular one RCAF Flying Officer, Thomas Jones.
 Tom and Joan were married on May 24, 1945 and, following Tom's return to Canada, Joan boarded the S. S. Stavangafjord bound for Canada in January 1946.
 Joan arrived as a war bride at Pier 21 in Halifax on January 14, 1946 to start a new life.
 Joan quickly adapted from city girl to living on a farm with Tom and started raising a family.
 Tom's career path took Joan and the family from that farm to Quebec to Barrie, Ontario and back to Nova Scotia over the course of a few decades.

 Joan had a passion for gardening and flowers were her main area of focus.
 She worked tirelessly to create beautiful flower beds and took great pride in them.
 She loved to travel, taking the family on many memorable family vacations as well as trips with just Tom to Europe, the US and the Caribbean.
-She was also an avid reader (though she liked to cheat and read how the story ended before finishing it), and crossword solver.
+She was also an avid reader and crossword solver.

-Joan was predeceased by her loving husband of 69 years, Tom; brother, Samuel in infancy; son, Kenneth “Ken”; and granddaughter, Krista Jones.
+Joan was predeceased by her loving husband of 69 years, Tom; brother, Samuel in infancy; second son, Ken; and granddaughter, Krista Jones.

 We would like to thank two special caregivers, Pam MacDonald and Debbie Graves, for their incredible efforts and love for Joan over her last few years.
 Also, a thank you to the staff of Haliburton Place for giving Joan professional care in her last few months.